 After allocation, the partitionable Slot1 advertises that it has the following resources still available:

 To enable dynamic provisioning, define a slot type with machine resources.
 Then, identify that slot type as partitionable by setting configuration variable SLOT_TYPE_<N>_PARTITIONABLE to True.
 The value of <N> within the configuration variable name is the same value as in slot type definition configuration variable SLOT_TYPE_<N>.
+For the most common cases the machine should be configured for one slot, managing all the resources on the machine.
+To do so, set the following configuration variables:

 In a pool using dynamic provisioning, jobs can have extra, and desired, resources specified in the submit description file: